 In 1925, a group of businessmen purchased 90 acres from Rogers Development and built a nine-hole, semi-private golf course.
-Located on one of the highest elevations in Cayuga County, the name Highland Park was adopted.
+Located on some of the highest elevations in Cayuga County, the name “Highland Park” was adopted.

 Barry Jordan, golf course architect and owner of Jordan Golf Design, designed and completed a massive sand bunker renovation project to the front nine holes.

 Highland’s mission is to maintain a position as one of Central New York’s finest semi-private golf courses.
 We will strive to maintain and improve our golf course and club facilities, to be responsive to membership needs and to strive to maintain and adequate and affordable membership.